mohitpai/journey-optimizer.en/help/using/web/web-prerequisites.md

 >[!AVAILABILITY]
 >
->For now, Web channel is not available for organizations that have purchased the Adobe Healthcare Shield add-on offering.
+>For now, Web channel is not available for organizations that have purchased the Adobe **Healthcare Shield** and **Privacy and Security Shield** add-on offerings.
->

 ## Implementation prerequisites {#implementation-prerequisites}